eatmynerds/lobster-rs/README.md

 ## Installation

 ### Prerequisites
-Before you run the installer you'll need this for it to work:
+Before you run the installer you'll need the following for it to work:
 - [`jq`](https://jqlang.github.io/jq/)

 #### Linux